WaiveCar/Waivecar/src/views/site/faq.md

 ### Where can I park when I'm done?

-If the battery is over 25 miles charged, you can park at any 3 hour public parking spot in Santa Monica excluding metered parking.
-Outside of Santa Monica 12 hours of free parking is needed.
-Please note, if the battery is under 25 miles charged you MUST return it at the headquarters at 2102 Pico Blvd in Santa Monica (Not 2102 Pico near S Alverado St).
+If the battery is over 25 miles charged, you can park anywhere in the "green zone" on the map.
+Just follow the parking rules that are displayed when you attempt to end your ride.
+If the battery is under 25 miles charged you MUST return it at the headquarters at 2102 Pico Blvd in Santa Monica (Not 2102 Pico near S Alverado St).

-However, after 10pm, parking must be valid until 10:00 AM.

 ### Where can I **NOT** park?

-Private parking spaces, parking garages, permit-only spots, any business parking lot, or ANYWHERE not in our operating area!
-Make sure to check street signs so that there are no parking restrictions on the spot for 3 hours(in SM) and 12 hours (Outside of SM).
+Since we're a public car sharing service, and a responsible member of the community, we need to make sure that cars are not only publicly accessible to others, but also can be retrieved at noocost or fee and also not takie up spaces set aside for private businesses.
+So this means no parking garages, permit-only spots, or any business parking lot.

 <aside>We have a program where you can declare a parking space you own to be valid for any WaiveCar to park at called WaivePark described at our blog.</aside>